 The more basic B+W F-Pro MRC has a standard range of multi-coatings and a thick profile – though still thinner than Hoya’s filters.
-The XS-Pro ‘Nano’ edition, on the other hand, has an ultra-thin profile and features uprated coatings which are water and dirt resistant as well as extremely anti-reflective.
+The XS-Pro ‘Nano’ edition, on the other hand, has an ultra-thin profile and features uprated coatings which are water- and dirt-resistant, as well as extremely anti-reflective.
 It is also easier to clean.
 A brass frame with a matte black finish encloses a high-quality Schott glass.

 With the ultra-thin profile that XS-Pro has, vignetting is unlikely but it can be a bit tricky for you to adjust the outer ring.

-The Hoya PRO1 packs Digital Multi-Coated (DMC) technology which helps it avoid ghosting and flaring effects.
+The Hoya PRO1 packs Digital Multi-Coated (DMC) technology which helps you avoid ghosting and flaring effects.
 It features Low Profile Frame (LPF) with an ultra-thin filter frame to counter the vignetting effect on wide-angle lenses.

 The PRO1 has been specifically designed for digital cameras.
 It produces outstanding results with strong contrast while maintaining the overall color balance of the image.

-Picking the Best Polarizing Filters for Cameras
+Picking the Best Polarizing Filters

 Polarizing filters are one of the many important tools you should have in your kit.
 If you want to take your landscape photography to the next level with vibrant skies against stunning, detailed landscapes, you should get yourself one of these.